ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `OnLateUpdate` - Follow in the LateUpdate method.
   * `OnPreRender` - Follow in the OnPreRender method.
 (This script doesn't have to be attached to a camera.)
   * `OnPreCull` - Follow in the OnPreCull method.
 (This script doesn't have to be attached to a camera.)

 ---

+## SDK Object Alias (VRTK_SDKObjectAlias)

+### Overview

+The GameObject that the SDK Object Alias script is applied to will become a child of the selected SDK Object.

+### Inspector Parameters

+ * **Sdk Object:** The specific SDK Object to child this GameObject to.

+### Class Variables

+ * `public enum SDKObject` - Valid SDK Objects
+  * `Boundary` - The main camera rig/play area object that defines the player boundary.
+  * `Headset` - The main headset camera defines the player head.

+---